-Douglas fir trees (Pseudotsuga menziesii) are also known as red firs, Oregon pines and Douglas spruce.
+Douglas fir trees (Pseudotsuga menziesii) are also known as red firs, Oregon pines, and Douglas spruce.
 However, according to Douglas fir information, these evergreens are not pines, spruce, or even true firs.
-But they are tall, beautiful conifers native to the Pacific Northwest.
+They are tall, beautiful conifers native to the Pacific Northwest.
 For information about growing Douglas firs and tips on Douglas fir tree care, read on.

 Douglas Fir Information

 Douglas fir information mentions two species of Douglas fir, the coastal variety and the Rocky Mountain variety.
 Both are evergreen, but coastal Douglas fir trees are taller and grow faster.
 The tree’s native range spreads from New Mexico’s Rocky Mountains to the Gulf of Alaska.
 You’ll find the biggest Douglas firs in the landscape along the wet Pacific coast.